Home of the First-Ever Zabihah Halal & Glatt Kosher Interfaith Meat

 What the Falafel!

-We also offer vegetarian meals alongside other dishes at our community dinners (and online products) because we want everyone to take a seat at our table.
+We also offer vegan and vegetarian meals at our community dinners (and online products) because we want everyone to take a seat at our table.
+All are welcome.

 Our Food Products

-Beyond promoting the use of high-quality ingredients and local food production to be conscious of our footprint, your purchase supports programs that celebrate interfaith unity and inclusivity.
-From our in-house events to our partnership with the Sisterhood of Salaam Shalom, we give back to local communities to build bridges of understanding.
+Beyond using high-quality ingredients and local food production to be conscious of our footprint, your purchase supports programs that celebrate interfaith unity and inclusivity.
+From our in-house events to our partnership with the Sisterhood of Salaam Shalom, we give back to communities that build bridges of understanding.

 Values In Food